 Statue of Liberty map

-I created this google map with the exact locations of the 35 replicas in France.
-If it doesn’t display correctly in your browser, you can see it here
+I created this google map with the exact locations of the 35 replicas in France, which you can see here.

 3- Paris: Musee d’Orsay

 1, rue de la Légion d’Honneur – Paris